UCL/research-computing-with-cpp/02cpp1/sec03ObjectOrientedProgramming.md

 In the header file, we should declare the class as well as:
 1. What all of its member variables are
 2. Function declarations for all of its member functions
-3. Can also include full definitions for trivial functions such as getter/setter functions
+3. Can also include full definitions for trivial functions such as getter/setter functions if marked `inline`.
+This can help the compiler optimise these function calls.
+4. If a member is marked `const` the keyword needs to appear in both the declaration (header file) and implementation (source file).

 For example:
 **In `ball.h`:**